Dekirai/MultiPresence/README.md

 # MultiPresence
 Show your game's status on Discord with it's Rich Presence feature!

-## What is MultiPresence exactly?
+## About MultiPresence
 MultiPresence exists for game's that don't support Rich Presence for Discord (yet).
-It can be expanded for tons of games that allows me to easily read the process' memory.
+It can be expanded to tons of games that allows me to easily read the process' memory.

 A preview for every game supported so far can be found [here](https://github.com/Dekirai/MultiPresence/blob/main/PREVIEW.md)